EmuDeck/emudeck.github.io/docs/troubleshooting/steamos/index.md

 Notably, not updating a system library recently caused RetroArch to suddenly stop working.
 Read [RetroArch does not work anymore - April 30th, 2023](../../common-issues/steamos/index.md#retroarch-does-not-work-anymore---april-30th-2023) for more information.

+***

 ## Do you have the correct BIOS or ROM file types?

 Visit the [Cheat Sheet](../../cheat-sheet.md) to learn which BIOS and ROM file types you need.

 In some cases, `.7z` and `.zip` are **not** correct file formats.

+***

+## Are you playing in Desktop Mode?

+Generally, it is recommended to use Game Mode to play your ROMs.
+However, if you are in Desktop Mode, make sure to hold the start button for 3 seconds to switch your controller configurations to gamepad configurations.

+With gamepad configurations enabled, your controls will work and you may also use combo hotkeys to exit out of a game.

 ***